Stay up to date

 If a computer is not well protected, someone could accidentally access its data without meaning to.
 Therefore, it needs to be shown that the intent was there to prove someone guilty of charges.

-Hackers perform port scanning to identify open ports, that are further analysed by sending crafted packets to find out running services.
+Attackers perform port scanning to identify open ports further analysed by sending crafted packets to find out running services.
 For instance, a port scanner would find that port 80 is open on a target IP address.
 Fingerprinting is performed in addition to port scans to find out what service is listening on port 80/TCP.
 Fingerprinting results will check if it is a registered port which it is.
 Registered ports are designated for use with certain applications or protocols.
-Therefore, in this case, the port scanner would know that port 80 is most likely in use by web servers.
+Therefore, in this case, the port scanner would know that port 80 is most likely used by web servers.
 Based on different requests and responses, it would identify the webserver software in use.
-Further tests are performed to identify web server software version, types, default content and any related vulnerabilities that are useful for hackers.
-Hackers exploit the identified weaknesses in an attempt to gain access.
+Further tests are performed to identify web server software versions, types, default content and any related vulnerabilities useful for attackers.
+Attackers exploit the identified weaknesses in an attempt to gain access.